-The operating modes for the UPS system are as follows:
+The UPS system should be tested in all modes of operation.
+Examples of operating modes for the UPS system are as follows:

-- a.
+a.
 Normal condition.
-Utility breaker closed, diesel generator not running but in auto mode, diesel generator breaker closed, transfer switch connected to utility, inverter A connected through UPS static switch to UPS bus and UPS switchboard connected to the UPS. - b.
-Loss of rectifier/battery charger A. UPS incoming breaker feeding rectifier/battery charger A opens, circuit breaker connecting rectifier/battery charger A to battery bus opens and battery fed by rectifier/battery charger B - c.
-Loss of inverter A. UPS static switch A switches UPS bus to inverter B and Inverter A circuit breaker opens. - d.
+Utility breaker closed, diesel generator not running but in auto mode, diesel generator breaker closed, transfer switch connected to utility, inverter A, primary module, connected through UPS static switch to UPS bus, all module circuit breakers closed, and UPS switchboard connected to the UPS (module A).

+b.
+Loss of module one (primary.
+Loss of circuit breaker, rectifier, or inverter results in static switch changing to module two.
+Test should be performed with each component of module one malfunctioning.

+c.
+Loss of module two (primary).
+Loss of circuit breaker, rectifier, or inverter results in static switch changing to module one.
+Test should be performed with each component of module two malfunctioning.

+d.
 Loss of utility power.
-Battery supplies power to UPS bus through inverter A or B, transfer switch supplies start signal to diesel generator, diesel generator starts and ramps up to speed and transfer switch connects to diesel generator. - e.
+Battery supplies power to UPS bus through inverter A or B, transfer switch supplies start signal to diesel generator, diesel generator starts and ramps up to speed and transfer switch connects to diesel generator.

+e.
 Restoration of utility.
-Utility power restored, transfer switch switches to utility bus and diesel generator shut down by transfer switch.
+Utility power restored, transfer switch changes position to utility bus and diesel generator shuts down after a pre-set time.